-Here is riddle: what’s old and new at the same time?
+Here’s a riddle: what’s old and new at the same time?
 Answer: Dieting.

 In this Keto Diet for Beginners Guide we will explain how keto, despite all the current buzz, is actually an old idea made new.
 And, how you and your family can benefit from it, not only as a means to lose weight, but how it can be integrated into an ongoing healthy lifestyle.

 Is it safe for everyone?
-No. individuals with kidney disease, diabetes, heart or bone ailments, and other medical conditions should speak to their doctors before starting a keto diet.
+No. individuals with kidney disease, diabetes, heart or bone ailments, and potentially other medical conditions should speak to their doctors before starting a keto diet.

 When you enter a ketosis state, you’re forcing your body to switch its primary fuel source from sugar to fat, causing it to burn fat instead.
 This means you are burning fat literally in your sleep.
 Not only does this entire process make you lose weight, but you also tend to feel less hungry and more energetic as a result.

 If you are a visual learner, then this video will help explain the concept to you:

 You do not need to count calories or do anything complicated.
 Eat as much as you need to feel satisfied from a keto-approved food list like the one below.
 As you can see, you have a lot of options.

 For many, knowing which vegetables are keto approved is one of the most difficult aspects.
 A good rule of thumb is that you should eat vegetables that grow above the ground, such as cauliflower, broccoli, beans, avocados, celery, aubergine, capsicums, and any gourds.

 Pay special attention to your fats.
 You will need to increase these since they are the source of your energy.
 So, buy more butter, olive oil, cheese, chia seeds, flaxseed, coconut oil, avocado oil, etc. than you normally purchase.

 The below list cites popular items you can eat.
 If you prefer, you can print the grocery shopping list by clicking on the PDF below.